AlGepe/OmniCalcs/SEO/Factorial/New_Factorial.md

 ## Basic values of factorials

-Let's check now some of the value for the factorial of several small numbers like zero factorial (0 factorial), 5 factorial, 3 factorial...
+Let's check now some of the value for the n-factorial of several small `n`, like zero factorial (0 factorial), 5 factorial, 3 factorial...
 Pay special attention to the value of 0 factorial because it is the most important one and we will talk more about it later.

 * 0! = 1
 * 1! = 1